NII-Kobayashi/GLMCC/README.md

 $ python3 glmcc_fitting.py <the number of neurons> <Directory of the data> (sim or exp)  <Wfile>  all

 where, sim (exp) corresponds to simulated (experimental) data, and <Wfile> is the file name of the estimated connectivity matrix (e.g., W_py_5400.csv).
 Please note that this code requires an estimate of the connectivity matrix and you have to wait some time for plotting the cross-correlation.
 It takes around 5 mins when we analyze simulated data (20 neurons).
 The figure file will be "allCC.png".
+The column (row) represents the index of the post (pre)-synaptic neuron (transposed matrix of "W_py_5400.csv").
 For example, you can analyze the simulation data in "simulation_data":

 $ python3 glmcc_fitting.py 20 simulation_data sim  W_py_5400.csv  all